- Gartner proposes it has no bias, and their massive revenues from vendors do not impact their Magic Quadrant ratings.

 “Spectral clustering is a flexible approach for finding clusters when your data doesn’t meet the requirements of other common algorithms.”

-By using Spectral clustering, a more advanced Machine Learning algorithm than K-Means clustering, rather than searching for a predetermined number of clusters, the algorithm will tell us how many clusters should exist.
-Interesting that even though Gartner has decided to draw a boundary over the top of all IoT vendors so that no vendor is classified as a “Leader” or “Challenger,” Spectral Clustering contradicts this outcome, illustrating there do exist 4 clusters.
+Using Spectral clustering, a more advanced Machine Learning algorithm than K-Means clustering, rather than searching for a predetermined number of clusters, the algorithm will tell us how many clusters should exist.
+Interestingly that even though Gartner has decided to draw a boundary over the top of all IoT vendors so that no vendor is classified as a “Leader” or “Challenger,” Spectral Clustering contradicts this outcome, illustrating there do exist 4 clusters.

 Diagram 2 illustrates the vendors are not entirely rated against one another, but an unstated standard applied by Gartner.

 If Gartner is trying to propose that the IoT market is immature, which is undoubtedly true, this would seem to be better to declare that fact, but then order the vendors in a relative way such that some of the vendors do end up in the Leaders Quadrant.

 Also, are all of the vendors that pay Gartner included?